laugh12321/TensorRT-YOLO/docs/en/build_trt_custom_plugin.md

     Download the following files from [TRT_EfficientNMSX](https://github.com/levipereira/TensorRT/tree/8acfb834465065065b266bc3a99803a9fb600551/plugin/efficientNMSPlugin):

+    - `EfficientNMSPlugin_PluginConfig.yaml`
     - `efficientNMSInference.cu`
     - `efficientNMSParameters.h`
     - `efficientNMSPlugin.cpp`
     - `efficientNMSPlugin.h`
     - `README.md`

     Then, replace the corresponding files in the `plugin/efficientNMSPlugin` directory of the downloaded TensorRT OSS.

-To ensure compatibility, consider replacing all files in the `plugin/efficientNMSPlugin` directory.
+3. #### Register EfficientNMSX Plugin

+    Insert `initializePlugin<nvinfer1::plugin::EfficientNMSXPluginCreator>(logger, libNamespace);` into the `initLibNvInferPlugins` function in the `plugin/api/inferPlugin.cpp` file.

 ## Setting Up The Build Environment